howerj/lzp/readme.md

 `hash = (hash << 4) ^ next_byte` is commonly used, and it mixes in new
 data with the old.
 4 bits are discarded, 4 bits are exclusively old, 4 bits exclusively new, and 4 bits are are mixture of both old and new bytes.

+## API

+The library is structured as a header only library, as mentioned, it should compile cleanly as C++.
+There are three exported functions and one structure.

+The functions are `lzp_encode`, `lzp_decode` and `lzp_hash`.

+## BUGS AND LIMITATIONS

+The input and output byte length counts are `unsigned long` values, which may be 32-bit or 64-bit depending on your platform and compiler.

+## RETURN VALUE

+The program returns zero on success and non-zero on failure.